ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 Eventually, Exocore validator set should be the owner of `ClientChainGateway` so that it can update some state variables or even upgrade it in the future.
 In the early stages, a more controlled way to upgrade is needed, for example, a multi-sig.

-We have made `ClientChainGateway` contract upgradable so that the state can be retained while adding or removing some features in the future.
+We have made `ClientChainGateway` contract upgradeable so that the state can be retained while adding or removing some features in the future.

 ```solidity
 contract BaseRestakingController {